ansys/create-python-project/doc/source/contributing.rst

 Cloning the Create-Python-Project Repository
 --------------------------------------------
-Run this code to clone and install the latest version of PyMAPDL in development mode:
+Run this code to clone and install the latest version of Ansys-Create-Python-Project in development mode:

 .. code::